Regents' Policies

 Policy

-The University will provide opportunities for its students and employees to purchase medical and accident insurance.
-Liability insurance covering the University and its "public employees," as defined in the New Mexico Tort Claims Act, property and casualty insurance, workers' compensation insurance, and health care liability coverage for health care students are provided by the Risk Management Division, General Services Department, of the State of New Mexico.
+Liability coverage for the University and its "public employees," as defined in the New Mexico Tort Claims Act, property and casualty insurance, workers' compensation insurance, and health care liability coverage for health care students are provided by the Risk Management Division, General Services Department, of the State of New Mexico.

 Recognizing that the University’s and its “public employees” tort liability to third parties is subject to the immunities and limitations set forth in the New Mexico Tort Claims Act and the Eleventh Amendment to the U.S. Constitution, in cooperation with the Risk Management Division of the New Mexico General Services Department under and pursuant to the New Mexico Tort Claims Act, the University will carry (a) fire and extended coverage insurance on its buildings, heating and cooling systems, and major equipment; (b) workers' compensation and unemployment compensation as required by applicable law, (c) medical malpractice, professional liability, and comprehensive general liability insurance under the Public Liability Fund administered by the Risk Management Division to protect itself and its “public employees,” as defined in and consistent with the New Mexico Tort Claims Act; (d) such other and further insurance coverage as may be necessary and appropriate under the circumstances of a particular situation.

-The University will offer to all its active and retired permanent faculty and staff employees several different plans of group health insurance coverage which the University co-pays in accordance with state law.
-University employees may also purchase group life insurance, accidental death and dismemberment insurance, and long-term disability insurance coverage for themselves and their families through the University.
+The University will offer to all its active permanent faculty and staff employees, and certain retirees, group health insurance coverage which the University co-pays in accordance with state law.
+University employees may also purchase group life insurance, accidental death and dismemberment insurance, and short- and long-term disability insurance coverage for themselves and their families through the University.

 The University will offer one or more health insurance policies to its students each year.

 The President shall report annually to the Board on the status and financial condition of the University's risk management and insurance programs.
-In this regard, the Chancellor for Health Sciences shall coordinate reporting for the Health Sciences Center’s safety and loss prevention program with the President of the University.
+In this regard, the Executive Vice President for Health Sciences and Chief Executive Officer of the UNM Health System shall coordinate reporting for the Health Sciences Center’s safety and loss prevention program with the President of the University.

 References